chatpire/chatgpt-web-share/README.en.md

 ### Risk Statement

 This project is for learning and research purposes only, and commercial use is not encouraged.
-Using this project may result in your account being blocked by OpenAI.
 We are not responsible for any losses caused by using this project.